 For car enthusiasts, there wasn't much good news in 1974.
 The OPEC oil embargo deepened, and in an effort to conserve fuel, President Nixon signed legislation making 55-mph the national top speed limit.
 The Daytona 500 race was shortened due to the energy crisis.

-Improvements for 1974 included a redesigned radiator and shroud for better cooling, and a more efficient air-conditioning system.
+Minor improvements for 1974 included a redesigned radiator and shroud for better cooling, and a more efficient air-conditioning system.
 Base 350ci engine produced 195 horsepower, optional L82 was rated at 250 horsepower.
-This would be the last year with a true dual-exhaust system, until the 4th-generation Corvette .
-1974 was the last year of the big-block engine.
+This would be the last year with a true dual-exhaust system, until the 4th-generation Corvette.
 At 8.25:1 compression, the 454-cid Turbo-jet motor produced 270 horsepower with 380 lb/ft of torque.
+1974 was the last year for the big-block engine in Corvettes.

 To reduce interior temperature caused by the catalytic converter, fiberglass front floor sections were replaced by a more rigid steel sub-section.
 A new sport steering wheel, smaller than previous ones, was offered as an option.
 Because it was the same wheel used on Chevy's Vega, owners voiced complaints and was dropped from the option list after year's end.
 Aluminum wheels were finally available, and installed on 6,253 Corvettes.